sensu/sensu-docs/content/sensu-go/5.17/reference/secrets.md

 id           |
 -------------|------
-description  | Identifying key for the provider to retrieve the secret. required     | true type         | String example      | {{< highlight shell >}}"id": "secret/ansible#token"{{< /highlight >}}
+description  | Identifying key for the provider to retrieve the secret.
+For the `Env` secrets provider, the `id` is the environment variable.
+For the `Vault` secrets provider, the `id` is the secret path and key name in the form of `secret/path#key`. required     | true type         | String example      | {{< highlight shell >}}"id": "secret/ansible#token"{{< /highlight >}}